sourcegraph/handbook/content/handbook/editing/handbook-images-video.md

 1. View the [sourcegraph-assets bucket](https://console.cloud.google.com/storage/browser/sourcegraph-assets/?project=sourcegraph-de&folder=true&organizationId=true_)
    - If you don’t have permission to view the contents of this link, ask the team in #it-tech-ops for Google Cloud Storage permissions to add images to the Handbook.
 2. Make sure your file has a unique name that clearly describes the image or video.
 There are lots of files in Google Cloud Storage, and you want to be able to identify yours easily.

+   **Important: make sure to use [ImageOptim.app](https://imageoptim.com/mac) to reduce pictures size as large picture sizes degrade page loading speed.**
    - Avoid special characters or spaces as they can sometimes interfere with Markdown rendering.
 For example:
      - `adding-images-screenshot`
-3. Navigate to the handbook/ folder found in the link in step 1.
+4. Navigate to the handbook/ folder found in the link in step 1.
 You can scroll through the list or search.
-4. Click “Upload Files” to select your file, and click “Open”.
+5. Click “Upload Files” to select your file, and click “Open”.

 ### Adding Images from Google Cloud Storage to the Handbook